A Causal Framework for Estimating Heterogeneous Effects of On-Demand Tutoring: Methods: Causal Framework for Local Effect Estimation

 \subsubsection{Additional Checks}

 Finally, we employ two additional robustness checks that are common in quasi-experimental analyses.
-We present these in detail in the Appendix A. We tested the sensitivity of our results to propensity score model specification and trimming of the distribution tails to ensure common support \cite{crump2009dealing}.
-To quantify the robustness of our estimates to omitted variable bias, we calculate the Robustness Value (RV) using the sensemakr framework \cite{cinelli2020sensemakr}.
+We present these in detail in Appendix A. We tested the sensitivity of our results to propensity score model specification and trimming of the distribution tails to ensure common support \cite{crump2009dealing}.
+To quantify the robustness of our estimates to unmeasured confounding (i.e., omitted variable bias), we calculate the Robustness Value (RV).
 The RV represents the minimum strength of association that an unobserved confounder would need to have with both the treatment and the outcome (measured in terms of partial $R^2$) to reduce the estimated treatment effect to zero.
 This allows us to benchmark the required strength of an unmeasured confounder against observed covariates like prior mastery or student SES.